-When you submit a Document for review, we or our Lawyers may telephone you or email you to clarify your requirements.
+When you submit a Document for review, we may telephone you or email you to clarify your requirements.

-The Document review is performed by us or our Lawyers only as part of a Limited Engagement.
+The Document review is performed by us only as part of a Limited Engagement.

 You will be provided with a separate, written engagement letter setting out the terms of the Limited Engagement.

-We or our Lawyers will exercise all due skill and care when carrying out a Document review in accordance with Limited Engagement terms.
-We or they will perform our or their work as quickly as is reasonably possible, but shall not be liable in respect of any failure to meet any specified deadline or completion date.
+We will exercise all due skill and care when carrying out a Document review in accordance with Limited Engagement terms.
+We will perform our work as quickly as is reasonably possible, but shall not be liable in respect of any failure to meet any specified deadline or completion date.

 A Limited Engagement is so called because there are limitations on the work that will be done, as follows: